-1. Emiratisation
+1. Emiratization

-In keeping with the UAE's Emiratisation initiative, various ministerial decrees have been published setting out requirements for private companies in respect of the recruitment, employment and termination of UAE nationals.
+In keeping with the UAE's Emiratization initiative, various ministerial decrees have been published setting out requirements for private companies in respect of the recruitment, employment and termination of UAE nationals.
 The drive to increase the number of UAE nationals working in the private sector is high on the government's agenda and a number of resolutions have been introduced over the years to support this initiative.

-Most recently, a Ministerial Decision was implemented effective June 2022 which requires all companies with 50 or more employees to increase the number of UAE nationals in the workforce by 2% each year until a target Emiratisation of 10% has been reached by 2026.
-Failure to meet the Emiratisation quotas will result in fines and penalties being imposed and potential blocks on the employer's account with the Ministry of Human Resouces and Emiratisation (MOHRE).
-Extended periods of failing to meet the Emiratisation requirements could also result in the company being reclassified at MOHRE into a lower level resulting in higher work permit application costs.
+Most recently, a Ministerial Decision was implemented effective June 2022 which requires all companies with 50 or more employees to increase the number of UAE nationals in the workforce by 2% each year until a target Emiratization of 10% has been reached by 2026.
+Failure to meet the Emiratization quotas will result in fines and penalties being imposed and potential blocks on the employer's account with the Ministry of Human Resources and Emiratization (MOHRE).
+Extended periods of failing to meet the Emiratization requirements could also result in the company being reclassified at MOHRE into a lower level resulting in higher work permit application costs.
+Furthermore, entities employing 20-49 employees are required to hire one Emirati national employee by 31 December 2024 and an additional Emirati national employee before 31 December 2025.

-2. Pre-Hire Background/Reference Checks Permitted or Required
+Pre-Hire Background/Reference Checks Permitted or Required

 In order for a non-UAE national to legally work for a particular entity and reside in the UAE, they must obtain a work permit and residence visa.
-These permissions are generally obtained through the employer, which must have an entity established in the UAE (although there are some exceptions in terms of residence visas - for example, GCC nationals do not require residence visas, employees may be sponsored for residency purposes by a spouse and there are a number of employees who are now eligible to be self sponsred by means of golden visa).
+These permissions are generally obtained through the employer, which must have an entity established in the UAE (although there are some exceptions in terms of residence visas - for example, GCC nationals do not require residence visas, employees may be sponsored for residency purposes by a spouse and there are a number of employees who are now eligible to be self-sponsored by means of golden visa).
 It is recommended that offers of employment are conditional upon the individual obtaining the residence visa (if required) and work permit.